Editor's note: Tommy Lasorda died Jan. 7, 2021. He was 93 years old.

 (as told to and edited by Jeremy Rosenberg)

-Health Update: Arrival Stories spoke with Lasorda about a month after he was reported to have suffered a mild heart attack.
+Health Update (as of July 2012): Arrival Stories spoke with Lasorda about a month after he was reported to have suffered a mild heart attack.
 We asked him how he was doing?
 Lasorda's fast and strong reply: "I feel good, thank you."